No Jacket Required: Release and commercial performance

-Meanwhile, "Don't Lose My Number", a single that Collins only released in the US, peaked at number four on the Billboard Hot 100 charts during late September 1985, and the B-side of the single was "We Said Hello Goodbye".
+Meanwhile, "Don't Lose My Number", a single that Collins only released in the US, peaked at number 4 on the Billboard Hot 100 charts during late September 1985, and the B-side of the single was "We Said Hello Goodbye".
 Collins had difficulty conceptualising a plot for the corresponding music video.
 He decided to create a gag video based on this difficulty.
-In the video, he talks to clients and directors, all giving him crazy conceptual ideas.
+In the video, he is provided conceptual ideas by various clients and directors.
 Collins parodies several other videos, including those by Michael Jackson, David Lee Roth, Elton John, The Cars and The Police.
 The singer also filmed parodies of Mad Max, western films and samurai movies.

-"Take Me Home", the final single released from the album, is often considered to be one of Collins' most well-known songs, and has been a part of all of his tours since The No Jacket Required World Tour.
-It reached number seven on the US Billboard charts, and number 19 on the UK charts.
+"Take Me Home" was the final single released from the album and has been included in all of his concert tours since The No Jacket Required World Tour.
+It reached number 7 on the US Billboard charts and number 19 on the UK charts.
 The song was not slated for a single release, but the label decided to do so after it became an airplay hit on several US radio stations who decided to play the track.
-"Take Me Home" also got a video where Collins sung in various locations around the world.
+"Take Me Home" also received a video where Collins sung in various locations around the world.

-One song from the album would not reach chart success until it was released later.
-"Who Said I Would" was not released as a single from this album.
-However, a live version was released as a single from the Serious Hits...
-Live! album in the US, reaching number 73 on the Billboard Hot 100.
-A music video of the original version was filmed, for the No Jacket Required home video.
-It featured Collins playing the song in a concert.
-Some of the songs that were not released as singles still charted on Billboard charts.
-"Inside Out" went to number nine on the Hot Mainstream Rock Tracks chart.
+The studio version of "Who Said I Would" was not released as a single, but a live version from the Serious Hits...
+Live! album was issued as a single in the US, reaching number 73 on the Billboard Hot 100.
+A music video of the original version was filmed for the No Jacket Required home video and featured footage of Collins playing the song live.
+Certain songs that were not released as singles still charted on Billboard charts, including "Inside Out", which went to number 9 on the Hot Mainstream Rock Tracks chart.
 "The Man with the Horn", though not released as a single (nor was it included on the album), charted at number 38 on the Hot Mainstream Rock Tracks.